dotja/dynamic_html_with_javascript/README.md

 # Dynamic HTML with Javascript
-A tutorial on how to create HTML code with Javascript.
+A tutorial on how to create HTML elements with Javascript.